Join the RHS today and support our charitable work

 This selection is based on previous lists with additions made based on the results of a RHS survey of 740 gardeners.
 Plants that scored a low chance of damage in the survey are marked with an asterisk.

 The survey asked gardeners to score 185 garden plants for damage.
-The highlighted plants were scored as having a 20% or less chance of being damaged and were grown by 65 or more survey participants.
+The plant names highlighted with an asterisk were scored as having a 20% or less chance of being damaged and were grown by 65 or more survey participants.

 We are always interested to know which plants are resistant in gardens visited by deer.
 Please use the comments box below.